pauloesampaio/pauloesampaio.github.io/_posts/2021-01-19-image_similarity_search.md

 Starting with the `./config/config.yml`, where you define the variables needed.
 They are quite self explanatory, but let's go over a few:

-- images_dataframe_path: path to a dataframe with path to the images you want to vectorize
+- `images_dataframe_path`: path to a dataframe with path to the images you want to vectorize
-- path_field: On the dataframe, which column contains the image path
+- `path_field`: On the `images_dataframe`, which column contains the image path
-- trained_model_path: path to the trained model you'll use to vectorize the images
+- `trained_model_path`: path to the trained model you'll use to vectorize the images
-- layer_to_get_input: from the trained model, where to get the vectors
+- `layer_to_get_input`: from the trained model, where to get the vectors
-- ann_index: These are the nmslib parameters, detailed [here](https://github.com/nmslib/nmslib/blob/master/manual/methods.md).
+- `ann_index`: These are the nmslib parameters, detailed [here](https://github.com/nmslib/nmslib/blob/master/manual/methods.md).
 Specifically the `k` is the number of matches that will be returned

 All right, now that you set the configuration, you can run `python build_index.py`.
-This will start by looking for the vectors.
-If the file doesn't exist yet, it will load the vectorizer model and go through all the images in the images_dataframe, vectorize them and save this vectors to the vectors_path.
+This will start by looking for the `vectors`.
+If the file doesn't exist yet, it will load the `vectorizer model` and go through all the images in the `images_dataframe`, vectorize them and save this vectors to the `vectors_path`.
 Once the vectors exist, it will build the approximate nearest neighbors index and save it to the desired path.

 Then, you can run `streamlit run front_end.py` to run the web application where you can past an image url.
 The app will then:

 - loads the `ann_index`, `vectorizer_model`, `image_dataframe` and the calculated `vectors`
 - Once the user types an url, download the image from it
-- Vectorize the image using the vectorizer_model
+- Vectorize the image using the `vectorizer_model`
-- Searches on the index the ids of the `k` nearest neighbors and the distances to this vectors
+- Searches on the `index` the `ids` of the `k` nearest neighbors and the `distances` to this vectors
-- With the ids, searches on the `image_dataframe` for the paths of this neighbors
+- With the `ids`, searches on the `image_dataframe` for the paths of this neighbors
 - Loads and display them with the respective distance

 That's it!